woocommerce/woocommerce-blocks/docs/contributors/documentation-guidelines.md

 ## Use semantically correct markup

-The markup must be used semantically correct, e.g. a list items must be formatted as list.
+The markup used must be semantically correct, e.g. list markup must only be used to display a list.

 ## Use correct spelling